 Rugosa Rose is a hardy and vigorous grower.
-It is used as a hedge plant because of it’s speedy growth and hardiness.
-Rugosas can grow to 6 feet high and 6 feet wide.
+It is used as a hedge plant because of its speedy growth and hardiness.
+Rugosa roses can grow to 6 feet high and 6 feet wide.
 Rugosa roses prevent erosion with their strong root system.
-They are planted along coast lines and river banks for this reason.
-However, all these wonderful traits that make Rosa rugosa welcome in harsh climates give it a tendency to completely crowd out native species, especially on sand dunes, near the sea.
+They are planted along coastlines and river banks for this reason.
+However, all these wonderful traits that make Rosa rugosa welcome in harsh climates give it a tendency to completely crowd out native species, especially on dunes, near the sea.
 Take this into consideration when deciding where to plant it.

-Planting rugosas that are grafted onto other root stock can make them less agressive in the landscape.
-In my harsh zone 3 forest garden, I like the vigorous nature of rugosas and will be planting my favorites on their own roots, rather than purchasing grafted specimens.
-I like the fact that they will sucker and fill in the areas where I plant them with lots of roses, and be deer proof.
-The tall hedges will also act as a wind break and allow me to create a microclimate, in a raised bed for other less hardy plants.
+Planting rugosa roses that are grafted onto other rootstocks can make them less aggressive in the landscape.
+In my harsh zone 3 forest garden, I like the vigorous nature of rugosa roses and will be planting my favourites on their own roots, rather than purchasing grafted specimens.
+I like the fact that they will sucker and fill in the areas where I plant them with lots of roses and be deer proof.
+The tall hedges will also act as a windbreak and allow me to create a microclimate, in a raised bed for other less hardy plants.

-Rugosa roses have been bred for flower shape and for colour.
+Rugosa roses have been bred for flower shape and colour.
 Single blossoms are common in wild roses but rugosas have been bred with double and even triple blossoms.
 Often the extra petals come with a loss of fragrance or shortened blooming season.
 You’ll want to check with the nursery to make sure that the hybrid rugosa has all the traits that you are looking for.

-You can begin a rugosa rose hedge on your homestead with just a package of seed from your favorite herb supplier.
-Plants started from seed will be somewhat variable, but other than taking a cutting from someone else’s bush, this is the least expensive way to begin with rugosa roses.
+You can begin a rugosa rose hedge on your homestead with just a package of seeds from your favourite herb supplier.
+Plants started from seed will be somewhat variable, but other than taking a cutting from someone else’s bush, this is the least expensive way, to begin with, rugosa roses.
 Hybrid nursery plants cost a little more than other rose varieties.
 With named hybrids, however, there are several benefits.
 Many hybrid rugosa roses have been around for over 100 years and have proven their vigour and beauty.
-When choosing a hybrid you can pick for colour, strength of fragrance and whether the flowers will be single or double petaled.
-Most rugosa roses will have a strong flush of blooms in June or July, when the wild roses in your area bloom.
+When choosing a hybrid you can pick for colour, the strength of fragrance and whether the flowers will be single or double petaled.
+Most rugosa roses will have a strong flush of blooms in June or July when the wild roses in your area bloom.
 The initial flowering period is long.
 Then they will have a few blossoms that continue to open till frost, while the hips from the first flush are ripening.
 Expect to pay around $20 per plant if you are buying hybrid nursery plants.

-For another perspective on growing Rosa rugosa check out this post from Homestead Lady, “Rugosa roses and their hips” I love what Tessa has to say about why she put up a Rugosa hedge on her homestead.
-Reading Tessa’s post reminded me that you need to prune Rugosas regularly to shape them and keep them from taking over.
+You need to prune rugosas regularly to shape them and keep them from taking over.
 Keep them pruned and you’ll have lots of leaves and blossoms to use for herbal medicine, too, or to feed to your goats.
-However, this is true only if you plant rugosas that are growing on their own root stock.
-Grafted hybrid rugosas may not need to be pruned as vigorously, as they won’t sucker in the same way as Tessa’s hedge rugosas.
+However, this is true only if you plant rugosa roses that are growing on their own rootstock.
+Grafted hybrid rosa rugosa rose plants may not need to be pruned as vigorously, as they won’t sucker in the same way as hedge rugosa roses.
 The larger hybrid rugosa varieties like Therese Begnet or Wasagaming will need more pruning than the shorter varieties like Sarah Van Fleet.

 Rugosa Roses are rose family plants.
-Like other roses, hawthorn, raspberry, and strawberry they share similiar herbal actions.
+Like other rose family plants, hawthorn, raspberry, and strawberry share similar herbal actions.

 Rosa rugosa plants are disease and insect resistant and don’t usually need to be sprayed.
 But only harvest flowers and hips for food on plants that are free of sprays and poisons.
 Keep your food plants at least 20 feet away from roadways.